ImperialCollegeLondon/FINESSE/docs/measure_scripts.md

 # Measure scripts

-FINESSE allows users to trigger a sequence of recordings with the mirror at different angles.
+FROG allows users to trigger a sequence of recordings with the mirror at different angles.
 The exact sequence, defined in terms of what the sequence of angles is and how many repeats to do, can be saved to a files, which we are calling "measure scripts".